octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

 (`python/cocoindex/_internal/runner.py:172–199`) precisely to give those user-defined embedders an isolation knob.

-**Implication for our Goal 2.** Cocoindex satisfies the *plumbing* (stable identity, vector targets, deletion propagation, batching, reconciliation) but does **not** answer the modeling question for non-text modalities.
-Adopting cocoindex still leaves us with the "choose a multimodal embedder per modality" decision and the "wrap it in a `@coco.fn`" plumbing.
+**Implication for our Goal 2.** CocoIndex satisfies the *plumbing* (stable identity, vector targets, deletion propagation, batching, reconciliation) but does **not** answer the modeling question for non-text modalities.
+Adopting CocoIndex still leaves us with the "choose a multimodal embedder per modality" decision and the "wrap it in a `@coco.fn`" plumbing.
 Video is a true gap — building it would be real work.